Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The fact of the matter is that even if they both succeed in doing the same thing, there is a significant distinction between the two.

-On the other hand, “Unknown Caller” refers to the inability of telecom companies to interpret the phone number on their end due to certain constraints.
+On the contrary, ‘Unknown Caller’ signifies the telecom company’s inability to identify the number owing to some constraints.
 This is because telecom firms must adhere to certain standards.

 Fix “Unknown Name” using Caller ID on T-Mobile